 Hiking in the Cold - Snow and Ice

 When I lived in western Montana during grad school, I worked for a local dog daycare that offered 3 hour off leash adventure hikes.
 We hiked on National Forest land in all weather, over ice and through snow, and the dogs absolutely loved it!
 So much great visual input, interesting textures and smells, and the sheer JOY of romping through fresh snow!
 There are a few important considerations, though.
 Dogs have less body mass relative to their surface area than humans, so they get cold more quickly than us, and hypothermia can be a concern.
 Layering can be important, especially for short haired and/or small dogs.
 Jessica Williams is a blogger who hikes year round with her two daschunds, Summit and Gretel, in Washington state.
-She offers tons of great tips for hiking with your pups in the winter, including base layer, coat, backpack recommendations for small dogs.
-Check out some of her posts here and here.
+She offers tons of great tips for hiking with your pups in the winter, including why you should layer, coat, backpack recommendations for small dogs.
 Jillian Turner runs Ivy's League Dog Camp in Vermont, where she takes pups on Adventure Hikes in all weather.
 Turner says that booties or paw wax can be a good idea to help keep snow from sticking to dogs' feet.
 After a snow hike, I inspect my dog's paws for any encrusted snow chunks that could cause irritation.
 And don't forget hydration - make sure your dog is drinking plenty of water during and after a snowy hike.